 Carbon in the Atmosphere

 In Part A, you will use an animation, charts, and a short video to learn the basics of greenhouse gas chemistry, including what carbon compounds exist in the atmosphere and their relationship to the greenhouse effect.
-In Part B, you will use a graph and videos on historical ice core carbon dioxide (CO2)data in order to investigate the relationship between ices ages, interglacial periods and changes in CO2 levels.
-You will then examine more current CO2and temperature data to reveal the relationship between current trends in global temperatures and atmospheric carbon dioxide levels.
-You will use CarbonTracker, developed by NOAA, to investigate and compare atmospheric CO2 time series data sampled from different parts of the world.
-In Part C, you will use a carbon footprint calculator developed by The Nature Conservancy.
-You will input family household data such as family's energy usage and then compare your carbon footprint with each other and with the world.
+In Part B, you will use a graph and videos on historical ice core carbon dioxide (CO2)data to investigate the relationship between ices ages, interglacial periods and changes in CO2 levels.
+In Part C, you will examine more current CO2and temperature data to reveal the relationship between current trends in global temperatures and atmospheric carbon dioxide levels.
+Using NOAA's CarbonTracker, you will investigate and compare atmospheric CO2 time series data sampled from different parts of the world.

 After completing this investigation, you should be able to: